junxit/us-congress-bills-119/metadata.md

 - 2025-02-05 — Introduced in House
 - 2025-02-05 — Introduced in House
 - 2025-02-05 — Referred to the House Committee on Oversight and Government Reform.
+- 2025-05-21 — Committee Consideration and Mark-up Session Held
+- 2025-05-21 — Ordered to be Reported by Voice Vote.
+- 2025-12-09 — Considered under suspension of the rules. (consideration: CR H5094-5095)
+- 2025-12-09 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1008.
+- 2025-12-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-12-09 — Mr. Gill (TX) moved to suspend the rules and pass the bill.
+- 2025-12-09 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5094)
+- 2025-12-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5094)